blackgear/NSOnline_API/readme.md

 # NSOnline API

-- Login.py: get your session\_token with username and password
+- Login.py: This code shows how to get your session\_token with username and password automatically, but this code may broken once Nintendo change their login codes.
+- Manual_Login.py: Get your session\_token manualy, it will open Nintendo's auth webpage for you to login in.
+After that, you should copy the link of the "Use this account" button and paste it in your terminal.
+Then you will get the session\_token.
+This code is always usable but require your interact.
 - NSOnline.py: NSOnline core api wrapper

 # TODO